-We now want to argue that assessing the causal influence of genetic and environmental factors for smoking, drinking, and BMI, in order to remove that part from the responsibility of agents, is not pragmatically feasible for health insurance companies.8 First, consider genetic factors.
+We now argue that assessing the causal influence of genetic and environmental factors for smoking, drinking, and BMI, in order to remove that part from the responsibility of agents, is not pragmatically feasible for health insurance companies.
+First, consider genetic factors.
 Current knowledge of the causal influences of genetic factors is only at its beginnings, and is not very precise yet.
 For example, the influence of genetic factors on alcoholic addiction is known with large uncertainties: "between 40 and 60%" (Gierski et al 2013) and between 50 and 80% for the BMI (Allison et al. 1996, Bell et al. 2005).
 Which rate would it be fair to consider for profiling?
-Second, identifying the causal influence of environmental factors (e.g. of having an alcoholic father or an obese mother) is even much more complex, and existing data are even less Third, assessing the level of interaction between genetic and environmental factors adds a high degree of complexity.
+Admittedly, one might consider that these uncertainties at least suggest a lower bound for agents' responsibilities, for instance 20% for the BMI.
+But other problems arise.
+Second, identifying the causal influence of environmental factors (e.g. of having an alcoholic father or an obese mother) is even much more complex, and existing data are even less precise.
+Third, assessing the level of interaction between genetic and environmental factors adds a high degree of complexity.
 Fourth, these studies on environmental factors are epidemiological and concerned with averages, whereas the responsibility argument requires the assessment of individual responsibility.
 A precise individual responsibility cannot automatically be inferred from (imprecise) averages.
-For instance, even if we knew that having an alcoholic father (an obese mother) accounted for alcoholism (obesity) at the rate of 30% on average, this would not imply that Mr. Y's responsibility is reduced of 30% because of his alcoholic father (his obese mother).
+For instance, even if we knew that having an alcoholic father (an obese mother) accounted for alcoholism (obesity) at the rate of 30% on average, this would not imply that Mr. Y's responsibility is reduced by 30% because of his alcoholic father (his obese mother).
 Perhaps, in his particular situation, related to personal circumstances and history, his responsibility is actually reduced of 10%, or of 50%.
 It is not enough that the insurance company is fair on average, because the argument of responsibility is precisely made at the individual level.

-7In the philosophical literature on addiction, the position we are defending here might actually seem like a truism.
+&lt;sup>11In the philosophical literature on addiction, the position we are defending here might actually seem like a truism.
 For instance, Wallace (1999) needs to write a whole paper to argue that volition plays at least some role in the actions of an addicted person, against those who hold a mechanistic conception of addiction, where actions are determined by desires.

-8Note that we are actually considering a form of genetic profiling that is the opposite of the kind discussed in the literature: we use genetic factors to argue that premiums should not be raised.
+&lt;sup>12Note that the form of genetic profiling which is considered here is the opposite of the kind usually discussed in the literature: here, genetic factors are used to argue that premiums should not be raised.

 One might suggest that the insurance company could go beyond epidemiological medical studies, and launch studies of environmental factors of their would-be clients to assess their individual responsibilities.
 But this would be very difficult if not impossible (how assess the precise influence of Mr. Y's alcoholic father, or obese mother?) and very costly.
-Furthermore, these individual inquiries could be opposed on privacy grounds.
+Furthermore, these individual inquiries could be opposed on privacy grounds (with reasons based on other moral values than justice or fairness).
 For instance, egalitarians could argue that inquiring in great detail into people's intimacy would fail to treat them with the respect that is equally due to all human beings.

 If implemented, profiling can raise premiums dramatically and this can have dire consequences on individuals.
-Given our previous point about the financial and emotional harms of health profiling on those who are already in poor health, we believe a cautious attitude should be adopted: without high-standard proofs of someone's individual responsibility about parameter X, profiling on X should not be implemented.
+Given our previous point about the financial and emotional harms of profiling on those who are already in poor health, we believe a cautious attitude should be adopted: without high-standard proofs of someone's individual responsibility about parameter X, profiling on X should not be implemented.
 A kind of presumption of innocence should prevail.